 Family doctor improves patient health

-(taken from a local English paper)
+(taken from a local English newspaper)

 In a crowded East Durham meeting room one patient after another was standing up to tell their story of how a simple course of vitamin injections had changed their lives.